Deducteam/hol2dk/README.md

 cd ~/output-hol2dk/hol
 $HOL2DK_DIR/add-links hol
 ```
-This will add links to files that are needed to generate, translate and check proofs.
+This will add links to files needed to generate, translate and check proofs.

 **By generating a lp file for each named theorem: command `split`**